probe-rs/webpage/src/docs/tools/debugger.md

           //!MODIFY
           "programBinary": "Relative or fully qualified path to your programBinary",
           //!MODIFY
-          "svdFile": "Relative or fully qualified path to your programBinary" }
+          "svdFile": "Relative or fully qualified path to the CMSIS-SVD file for your target core" }
       ],
       "env": {